maxLakhman/312Project/readme.txt

     3. Click on the PLAY button.
     4. Create a table.
     5. Press the Start Now button.
     6. The + and - buttons increase or decrease your bet amount.
 Increase your bet to 5 credits and play the game.
+The bet is added to a pot of you & dealer so a win is +10 but you are only gaining a profit of +5.
 (Optional) Press stand to end your turn.
     7. There are six possible endings.
 The output is shown to you in a popup modal when a game ends.
 Press the X to return to the main menu and repeat steps 3-6 to test all of them and ensure betting is handled correctly:
         a.
-Player & dealer are the same distance from 21 - Credits are refunded (+-0).
+Player & dealer are the same distance from 21 - Credits are refunded (Profit: +-0).
         b.
-Player & dealer both go over 21 - Credits are refunded (+-0).
+Player & dealer both go over 21 - Credits are refunded (Profit: +-0).
         c.
-Only player busts - You lose your bet (-5).
+Only player busts - You lose your bet (Profit: -5).
         d.
-Only dealer busts - Your bet is refunded and you receive an additional bet amount (+5).
+Only dealer busts - Your bet is refunded and you receive an additional bet amount (Profit: +5).
         e.
-Dealer is closer to 21 - You lose your bet (-5).
+Dealer is closer to 21 - You lose your bet (Profit: -5).
         f.
-Player is closer to 21 - Your bet is refunded and you receive an additional bet amount (+5).
+Player is closer to 21 - Your bet is refunded and you receive an additional bet amount (Profit: +5).